Undergraduate Program in

 College of Applied Studies

-Students transferring from another institution are strongly encouraged to earn an AA before matriculating at Florida State University, and should apply for admission to the School of Communication before transferring to Florida State University.
+This is not a limited access program.
+Students transferring from another institution are strongly encouraged to earn an AA before matriculating at Florida State University and should apply for admission to the College of Applied Studies before transferring to Florida State University.
 Students who transfer must have an overall GPA of 2.0 or higher on all college coursework considered for admission.
 Students may also enter the professional communication degree program as first time in college (FTIC) students.
-For more information, contact Angie Sexton, Academic Coordinator at: firstname.lastname@example.org or (850)770-2178.
+For more information, contact Angela Sexton at email@example.com or call (850) 770-2178.

 Computer Skills Competency